 When you make a call, you will be medically assessed on the phone by a health professional and will then be given advice and, if required, directed to the most appropriate urgent or community service to meet your treatment or care needs.

 This could include an appointment to attend an Emergency Department, an Urgent Care Centre, a Minor Injuries Unit or being redirected to a GP, Pharmacist or other service.
-The service is currently available in the following Health and Social Care Trusts:
+The service is available all Health and Social Care Trusts:

 For all emergencies that are life threatening, always call 999 immediately.

 This can include: stroke, heart attack, loss of consciousness, breathing difficulties, severe bleeding or major trauma.